CastroForGeorgia/GA-5/_posts/2024-12-26-the-end-of-legacy-democrats.md

 ---
 layout: post
 title: "The End of Legacy Democrats: A Call for Bold, People-Powered Leadership"
-description: "To build a stronger, more progressive future, the Democratic Party must move beyond legacy politics and prioritize people-driven leadership, equity, and bold reform."
+description: "To build a stronger, more working-class future, the Democratic Party must move beyond legacy politics and prioritize people-driven leadership, equity, and bold reform."
 date: 2024-12-26
 image: '/images/party_reform.jpeg'
 ---